Abrupt decorrelation for linear stochastic differential equations: Introduction and main results.

 \section{Introduction and main results.}

-Understanding how a system decorrelates from its initial condition, that is, how it gradually loses memory of its initial state, is a fundamental problem in probability and statistics.
-This phenomenon plays a crucial role in the analysis of stochastic models and has wide-ranging applications in physics, biology, finance, and the social sciences.
+Understanding how a stochastic system progressively loses memory of its initial condition is a fundamental problem in probability and statistics.
+The rate and mechanism by which correlations decay over time play a central role in the analysis of stochastic models and arise naturally across a broad range of applications, including statistical physics, biology, finance, information theory, and the social sciences.